-- delivering a written notice (before the annual meeting) revoking your proxy to the Corporate Secretary, Employers Holdings, Inc., at 10375 Professional Circle, Reno, Nevada 89521; or - delivering a new proxy (before the annual meeting) bearing a date after the date of the proxy being revoked; or - voting in person by ballot at the annual meeting.
+- mailing a written notice (before the annual meeting) revoking your proxy to the Corporate Secretary, Employers Holdings, Inc., at P.O.
+Box 539003, Henderson, NV 89053-9003; or - delivering a new proxy (before the annual meeting) bearing a date after the date of the proxy being revoked; or - voting in person by ballot at the annual meeting.

-Inspectors of Election
+Inspector of Election

-In accordance with the Company's Bylaws, Michael J. McSally, Chair of the Board, has appointed representatives of Morrow Sodali LLC and EQ Shareowner Services to be the inspectors of election at the annual meeting.
-The inspectors of election are not officers or Directors of the Company.
-They will receive and canvass the votes given at the annual meeting and certify the results.
+In accordance with the Company's Bylaws, Michael J. McSally, Chair of the Board, has appointed a representative of EQ Shareowner Services to be the inspector of election at the annual meeting.
+The inspector of election is not an officer or Director of the Company.
+The inspector will receive and canvass the votes given at the annual meeting and certify the results.